Giannis Leads Bucks Over Thunder As 76ers Beat Hardens Clippers - UrduPoint

 Harden had been unhappy about not being traded in the off-season and was moved as part of a seven-player deal a few days after the campaign began.

-Kawhi Leonard and reserve Norman Powell each scored 20 points to lead the Clippers while Paul George added 18 points.
+Kawhi Leonard and reserve Norman Powell each scored 20 points to lead the Clippers.

 New Orleans had 36 points from Zion Williamson, matching his season high, and 23 from C.J.
 McCollum in a 114-101 victory at Detroit, sending the league-worst Pistons (12-59) to a sixth consecutive defeat.